French cruiser Ernest Renan: Construction and career

 Ernest Renan, named after the philosopher and philologist Ernest Renan, was built at the Chantiers de Penhoët shipyard in Saint-Nazaire.
 Her keel was laid down on 21 October 1903 and she was launched on 9 April 1906.
+During the launch, general manager of Schneider-Creusot Maurice Geny died in a falling incident.
 Fitting-out work was completed by early 1909, and she was commissioned into the French Navy in February.
 After entering service, Ernest Renan was assigned to the cruiser squadron of the Mediterranean Fleet, based in Toulon.
 In April 1912, she was assigned to the 1st Light Squadron, along with the two Edgar Quinet-class cruisers.

 World War I

 At the outbreak of World War I in August 1914, Ernest Renan and the armored cruisers Edgar Quinet and Jules Michelet were mobilized as the First Light Division and tasked with hunting down the German battlecruiser SMS Goeben and the light cruiser SMS Breslau.
 These ships, along with a flotilla of twelve destroyers, was to steam to Philippeville on 4 August, but the German ships had bombarded the port the previous day.
 This attack, coupled with reports that suggested the Germans would try to break out of the Mediterranean into the Atlantic, prompted the French high command to send Ernest Renan and the First Light Division further west, to Algiers in an attempt to block the Germans.

 After the German ships escaped to Constantinople, rather than attack the French troop transports from North Africa as had been expected, the French turned to address the next naval threat: the Austro-Hungarian Navy in the Adriatic Sea.
 Ernest Renan joined the rest of the French fleet in its blockade of the Adriatic Sea.
 The fleet, commanded by Admiral Augustin Boué de Lapeyrère, had assembled by the night of 15 August; the following morning, it conducted a sweep into the Adriatic and encountered the Austro-Hungarian cruiser SMS Zenta.
 In the ensuing Battle of Antivari, Zenta was sunk, with no losses on the French side.
 The French fleet then withdrew due to the threat of Austro-Hungarian U-boats in the area.

 On 8 January 1916, Ernest Renan, Edgar Quinet, Waldeck-Rousseau and Jules Ferry embarked a contingent of Chasseurs Alpins (mountain troops) to seize the Greek island of Corfu.
 The cruisers sent the troops ashore on the night of 10 January; the Greek officials on the island protested the move but offered no resistance.
 On 22 December, Ernest Renan collided with an Italian steamer, several passengers of which drowned in the accident.
 Ernest Renan spent the rest of the war in the Mediterranean and did not see further action.